 These word changes appear to shift the responsibility and control of the health and safety of students (and their medical records) from Alberta Health Professionals and schools to the Government of Alberta itself.
 Is this shift in responsibility necessary in order to accomplish the goals of Bill 28?

-1) Is the Alberta Government seeking to obtain data for purposes of enforcing other, different policies in the future?
+- Is the Alberta Government seeking to obtain data for purposes of enforcing other, more invasive, policies in the future?
 Parents who do not immunize because of conscientious objection or health concerns worry about their names, and the names of their children, being placed on a government list that can be used by future governments to ban non-vaccinated children from public schools, and/or to force the vaccination of children against their parents’ wishes.

 Of course, the Alberta Government, and many health professionals, believe that they have the best of intentions for children in Alberta.
 But the law of unintended consequences cannot be ignored.
 When the government passes a law, which gives it broad access to private medical information, every family, including families who immunize their children, should be concerned about the repercussions.